-- One way to meal prep this is to cut the onion and jalapeno the night before.
-Measure out the seasoning and get the crock pot on the counter so that in the morning it is simply a 2 minute dump and go.
+- One way to meal prep this is to cut the onion and jalapeño the night before.
+Measure out the seasoning and get the slow cooker on the counter so that in the morning it is simply a two minute dump-and-go.

 - I love using the refried beans for meals throughout the week.
 Pull out the frozen refried beans the night before you will use them for the following night’s dinner.
-Add tortillas, cheese and other toppings and this is a 5 minute dinner!
+Add tortillas, cheese and other toppings and this is a five minute dinner!

-- Meal prep this for a 7 layer dip for a party on the weekend.
+- Meal prep this for a Seven layer dip for a party on the weekend.
 Grab 1-2 cups of the beans from the freezer the night before you want to use them.
 Stir them up and start the layering process of the dip.
 You can have a dip ready in under 10 minutes and be out the door.

 - I love nachos.
 I mean L O V E!
 In 15 minutes, you can make them for dinner on a busy, stressful night.
 Pull the beans out of the freezer and microwave them on defrost.
 Once they are ready, layer the beans with cheese, jalapeños, olives over chips on a sheet pan.
 Cook at 400 degrees for 10 minutes.
 Top with homemade guacamole and sour cream.